p3tr0v/chacal/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Chacal is an anti-vm framework written in Golang in order to support Red Team and Pentesters in your assalts, in Windows environment!
+Chacal is an anti-vm framework written in Golang in order to support Red Team and Pentesters in your assalts, in Windows environment!<br/>
+!!I'm not responsible for your acts!!